-- 25% of the cases indicated that the Case Manager began intervention through active engagement and introduction with the family. - 30% of the cases indicated that the Case Manager was able to obtain additional, sufficient information to inform the Ongoing Family Functioning Assessment.
+- 67% of the cases indicated that the Case Manager began intervention through active engagement and introduction with the family. - 75% of the cases indicated that the Case Manager was able to obtain additional, sufficient information to inform the Ongoing Family Functioning Assessment.

-• Cases with lengthy history were found to have more detailed information and sufficient information within the ongoing family functioning assessment.
+- In several cases there were noted attempts to engage the parents in the assessment process and utilization of other sources of information to inform the ongoing family functioning assessment. - Cases with lengthy history were found to have more detailed information and sufficient information within the ongoing family functioning assessment.

-• The majority of the cases reviewed that proceeded on to CM did not contain information regarding the child functioning, adult functioning, parenting general, and parenting discipline that supported the ability of the CM to assess and scale the caregiver protective capacities and child needs.
+• The majority of the cases reviewed that proceeded on to CM did not contain information regarding the child functioning, adult functioning, parenting general, and parenting

-- In several cases the Ongoing Family Functioning Assessment had not been completed despite the case being open longer than 30 days.
-There was also evidence of multiple Ongoing Family Functioning Assessments being launched containing various pieces of information. - Family change strategy and danger statements were often times not addressed or did not contain accurate information to support the involvement of the family in the change strategy or accurate assessment of the impending danger for the danger statement.
+- discipline that supported the ability of the CM to assess and scale the caregiver protective capacities and child needs. - Family change strategy and danger statements were often times not addressed or did not contain accurate information to support the involvement of the family in the change strategy or accurate assessment of the impending danger for the danger statement.